Ascaniolamp/.github/CONTRIBUTING.md

 and I'm happy to give all the help _I can_ to people who might want to use it.

 <sup>
-Filing issues is not limited to any Linux distro or window manager, but the project is mainly targeted at Arch Linux + Hyprland systems, so don't expect much support if you're running anything else.
+Filing issues isn't limited to any Linux distro or WM, but the project is mainly targeted at Arch Linux + Hyprland systems, so don't expect much support if you're running anything else.
 </sup>